shivaprasad2394/c/README.md

     =============================================================================================

-     • In macros, no type checking(incompatible operand, etc.) is done and thus use of micros can lead to errors/side-effects in some cases.
+     • In macros, no type checking(incompatible operand, etc.) is done and thus use of macros can lead to errors/side-effects in some cases.
      •However, this is not the case with functions.
 Also, macros do not check for compilation error (if any).
      Consider the following two codes:
       #include<stdio.h>